nickb1080/box/README.md

 Inspired by [Cube5](https://github.com/guille/Cube5)

 Provides a Box class that can be used to build 3d boxes from HTML elements.
 There are some basic methods implemented already, will add more and document them soon.
+Will also add ability to customize selectors for each face.
+Currently, you gotta do it like so:

 ```HTML
 <div class="box-container">